-Tampa Bay Tech Leaders: Mallory Tai Taylor, Cofounder, Presidnet, & COO at assessURhealth, #endthestigma champion.
+Tampa Bay Tech Leaders: Mallory Tai Taylor, Cofounder, President, & COO at assessURhealth, #endthestigma champion.

-Tampa Bay Tech Leaders: Mallory Tai Taylor, COO & Co-Founder at assessURhealth, #endthestigma champion.
+Tampa Bay Tech Leaders: Mallory Tai Taylor, Cofounder, President and COO at assessURhealth, #endthestigma champion.

 January 4, 2019